Skip to main content

 • you have no further tax obligations in New Zealand.

-If you have no further tax obligations in New Zealand, you can file an early tax return to claim back the RLWT you've overpaid.
+If you have no further tax obligations in New Zealand, you can file an early income tax return to claim back the RLWT you've overpaid.
 Make sure you:

 • use the most recent year's income tax return